customMK/Bonsai-C/C4 extended/README.md

 # Bonsai C4 and JLCPCB

 The STM32F411CEU6 has a large thermal pad on the back that prevents signal vias and traces from being placed under the microcontroller.
-As such, it is challenging to route all the traces in a way that fits the original form factor of the ProMicro/Proton C/Bonsai C. To keep the same form factor, via-in-pad was necessary.
+As such, it is challenging to route all the traces in a way that fits the original form factor of the ProMicro/Proton C/Bonsai C. To keep the same form factor, via-in-pad is necessary.
 For consistent results in PCB production, this ususaly means doing a non-conductive via fill, cap, and planarize operation, which JLCPCB does not do.

-While the JLCPCB process may not be ideal for such a layout, we have now successfully built and tested prototype of Bonsai C4 compact edition built by JLCPCB (March 2022) at a cost of around $35 per PCB for five PCBs.
+While the JLCPCB process may not be ideal for such a layout, we have now successfully built and tested prototype of Bonsai C4 Compact Edition built by JLCPCB (as of March 2022) at a cost of around $35 per PCB for five PCBs.
 Some parts had to be swapped out, hole sizes were changes, and traces modified, but the files used to produce these JLCPCB can be found [here](https://github.com/customMK/Bonsai-C/tree/main/C4%20compact%20JLCPCB)

 # Usage in split keyboards